Tag: korean

 Anyone can do basic cabinet wrapping.

-you will never become a real film installer that way.
+you will never become a real professional that way.

-If you actually want to become a professional,
+If you actually want to become a pro,

 you need to come to Korea